leyohen/GoodBoi-DiscordBOT-js/README.md

 # GoodBoi-DiscordBOT-js
-A public and open source bot using discordjs and nodejs \n Website : https://goodboi.ovh/
+A public and open source bot using discordjs and nodejs

+Website : https://goodboi.ovh/